-

 Breed Size and Life Expectancy

-This breed weighs between six and twelve pounds.
+- This breed weighs sixty and seventy pounds.

-The average life expectancy for this breed is between thirteen to fifteen years.
+- The average life expectancy for this breed is between twelve and fourteen years.

 Interesting Breed Facts